-The auspicious date of Dhanteras in 2015 is November 09.
+The auspicious date of Dhanteras in 2017 is October 17.
 Earning bucks, and bulking up the bank balance might be easy, but what about living a prosperous life?
 In addition to money, a prosperous life also appeals for the well-being of an individual.
-Adorn yourself to honor prosperous well-being this Dhan Teras in 2015.
+Adorn yourself to honor prosperous well-being this Dhanteras.

 Dhanteras marks the commencement of the Diwali festival, which is a five day festive carnival.